matrix-org/matrix-spec/content/rooms/fragments/v2-state-res.md

   than any integer.
 * In both cases, the *mainline position* of *e* is *i*.

-The *mainline ordering based on* *P* of a set of events is the ordering, from smallest to largest, using the following comparison relation on
+Given mainline positions calculated from *P*, the *mainline ordering based on* *P* of a set of events is the ordering, from smallest to largest, using the following comparison relation on
 events: for events *x* and *y*, *x* &lt; *y* if